JohnLouiene/AuthFlow/Docs/README.md

 * Currently using postgres local to test database connection (will change this to docker later)

-* Uses Redis cloud for refresh tokens, change redis.js to configure (Webhook to connect redisto frontend not completed yet, will test later)
+* Uses Redis cloud for refresh tokens, change redis.js to configure (Webhook to connect redis to frontend not completed yet, will test later)